 English, Secondary Education

-In conjunction with the College of Education, you can earn a degree in secondary education with a major in English.
-This will prepare you to teach English at the secondary level.
+In conjunction with the College of Education, you can earn a degree in secondary education with a major in English from Concordia University Chicago.
+This will prepare you to teach English at a high school.
 The program combines rigorous study in English with the professional course work leading to certification as a secondary English teacher.

 You will have the opportunity to participate in a variety of activities.
 Many English majors enhance their writing skills by writing for The Spectator, the campus newspaper.
 You may also submit your creative writing to Motif, Concordia's annual creative arts journal.
 The English Club sponsors trips to plays or readings in Chicago, as well as on-campus events and post-show discussions.